nayanamangalpalli/calculator-behavior/addition.md

 ## Scenario: Typing operator more than once

-Given -A calculator is turned on and working properly
+Given - A calculator is turned on and working properly

 When - I will enter a number, + two times, second number and =

 Then - The + should be considered only once and result should be displayed.

 ## Scenario: Adding numbers where the result goes out of range

 Given - A calculator is turned on and working properly

 When - I will enter a large number, +, second large numberand =

 Then - Displays result from begining and using left,right arrow we can scroll result.

-## Scenario: 6+* is provided as input?
+## Scenario: 6+* is provided as input

 Given - A calculator is turned on and working properly

 When - I will enter a number, +*,second number,=

 Then - The latest * is considered and based on the operator the operation is performed.

 ## Scenario: Identity operation

 Given - A calculator is turned on and working properly

 When - I will enter number, +, 0 and = 2 times

 Then - The result is displayed and = consideres only once

 ## Scenario: Converse operation

 Given - A calculator is turned on and working properly

 When - I will enter a number, +, second number,= or vice-versa

 Then - Displays same result.